 Soil Organic Matter (OM)

 Soil organic matter has been applied as a wide term to describe all materials of biological origin in the soil [51].
 From the point of view of carbon fluxes, agriculture is defined as the anthropic manipulation of carbon through the absorption, fixation, emission and transfer of C between the different deposits [52], and its main effect is the emission of CO2 into the atmosphere due to the microbiological combustion of the OM, together with the stratification of organic waste by tillage systems [53].
 However, the long-term incorporation of organic matter to the soil reduces erosion and air pollution by stabilizing the structure and improving the mechanical and hydraulic behavior to disturbances [52].
-I this study, OM contents differed between the treatments in different PR zones (Figure 5).